“Touch-a-Truck” Saturday, May 20th 12-3pm (Rain date: May 21st)

 Please take a little time to explore our website.
 You will learn more about our educational philosophy, and what it means to your family to be a part of a cooperative.
 Get the details on the programs we offer and find out about our application process.
 We look forward to meeting you and answering any questions you may have as you begin this very important journey in selecting the preschool that is right for your child, you, and your family.

-The Acton Barn Cooperative Nursery School (The Barn) is a non-profit 501(c)(3) early educational organization in Acton Massachusetts.
+The Acton Barn Cooperative Preschool School (The Barn) is a non-profit 501(c)(3) early educational organization in Acton Massachusetts.
 Our school provides a warm, safe, creative learning experience for preschoolers.
 The cooperative model promotes collaboration between families and professional educators and celebrates the unique journey of every child.

 “Learning through play” best summarizes the school’s philosophy of education.
 Materials are accessible; located where children can reach them without adult assistance.
 Because we believe a child learns by doing, we feel it is important for children to become involved in their own learning and to become successful on their own terms, with educated, experienced teachers available to guide each child’s journey at the Barn.